MemSearcher: Training LLMs to Reason, Search and Manage Memory via End-to-End Reinforcement Learning: Training

 \subsection{Reward Modeling}

-The reward serves as the primary training signal in RL, guiding the optimization process of models.
-During the training of \Ours, we only adopt a simple reward function on the generated samples.
-Similar to DeepSeek-R1~\citep{guo2025deepseek}, our reward function considers two parts: format reward and answer reward. \begin{itemize}[leftmargin=*] \item \textbf{Format Reward}: It checks whether the rollout correctly follows our predefined format, including the correctness of usage of tags and the existence of $\verb|\boxed{}|$ in the answer. \item \textbf{Answer Reward}: A rule-based reward assesses the correctness of the model's response.
+Similar to DeepSeek-R1~\citep{guo2025deepseek}, our reward function considers two parts: format reward and answer reward. \begin{itemize}[leftmargin=*] \item \textbf{Format Reward}: It checks whether the rollout correctly follows the predefined format, including the correctness of usage of tags and the existence of $\verb|\boxed{}|$ in the answer. \item \textbf{Answer Reward}: A rule-based reward assesses the correctness of the model's response.
 It is calculated by using the F1 score between the final answer inside $\verb|\boxed{}|$ and the ground truth. \end{itemize}

 The reward function is formulated as: